Hereditary politicians: Singapore

-Lee Kuan Yew was famous for founding the country of Singapore in 1965 after it was expelled from of Malaysia following racial strife and economic disagreements with other states.
+Lee Kuan Yew was famous for founding the country of Singapore in 1965 after it was expelled from Malaysia following racial strife and economic disagreements with other states.
 He assumed leadership of the newly created government of Singapore after its independence, though he sadly expressed in a speech his desire to have been united with Malaysia.
 Kuan Yew was credited with the rise of Singapore as a developed country and was deemed a great statesman as he led the country for 31 years.
 His legacy included reducing the unemployment rate, increasing the GNP and increasing literacy rates.
 He remained influential even after retirement.

 Kuan Yew reportedly did not want a cult of personality to develop in the country, so he willed that his house in 38 Oxley Road be demolished after he died.
 However, his son Hsien Loong got into a publicised dispute with his siblings regarding their father's house.
 Accused by his siblings of abusing his powers by preserving their father's house, Hsien Loong decided to deliver a speech to refute them.